-NSF Diego Garcia conducts change of command ceremony
+NSF Diego Garcia Conducts Change of Command Ceremony

 |Downloads:

-This work, NSF Diego Garcia conducts change of command ceremony [Image 5 of 5], by SA Raquell Williams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NSF Diego Garcia Conducts Change of Command Ceremony, by PO1 Marcus Stanley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT